gvwilson/sdxjs/build-manager/index.md

 (<f key="build-manager-dependencies"></f>).
 The graph is directed because "A depends on B" is a one-way relationship;
 it has to be acyclic because if something depends on itself we cannot ever finish updating it.
+We say that a target is <g key="build_stale">stale</g> if it is older than any of its dependencies.
+When this happens,
+we use the recipes to bring it up to date.

 <%- include('/inc/figure.html', {
     id: 'build-manager-dependencies',
+    img: './figures/dependencies.svg',
     alt: 'Respecting dependencies',
-    cap: 'How a build manager finds and respects dependencies.',
+    cap: 'How a build manager finds and respects dependencies.'
-    fixme: true
-}) %>

-We say that a target is <g key="build_stale">stale</g> if it is older than any of its dependencies.
-When this happens,
-we use the recipes to bring it up to date
-(<f key="build-manager-stale"></f>).

-<%- include('/inc/figure.html', {
-    id: 'build-manager-stale',
-    alt: 'Updating files',
-    cap: 'A build manager only updates files that are stale.',
-    fixme: true
 }) %>

 Our build manager will do four things: